 Search High - And Low

 When it comes to child safety in the home, it’s all about perspective.
 To identify possible dangers, you literally have to get down to a kid’s level and see things as they do.
 Nothing short of a rubber room can be completely child-safe, but by using an eagle eye and common sense, you’ll be able to remove the most worrisome hazards.
-Here are some things to watch out for.
+Here are 14 things to be aware of.

 Babies love to play with window blinds, but can get tangled in and strangled by long cords.
 Shorten all long cords and tie them up and away from the reach of little hands.
 A free blind tassel shortening kit is available by calling the Window Covering Safety Council at 800-506-4636.

 2. Crash Course